algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_testing.AlgorandFixtureConfig.md

 • `Optional` **testAccountFunding**: [`AlgoAmount`](../classes/types_amount.AlgoAmount.md)

-The amount of funds to allocate to the default testing account, if not specified then it will get 10 ALGOs.
+The amount of funds to allocate to the default testing account, if not specified then it will get 10 Algos.

 #### Defined in